stuart-macleod-akamai/terraform-examples/README.md

-# examples-terraform
+# Terraform Examples

-This repository contains examples and templates for the Akamai Terraform Provider.
-Maintained by the Developer Advocacy team @ Akamai.
+This repository gives useful examples of Akamai Terraform Provider code for various products and use-cases.
+Please also refer to the full Terraform Provider documentation in [Akamai Techdocs](https://techdocs.akamai.com/terraform/docs/).
+You might also find our [Terraform Export Utility](https://github.com/akamai/cli-terraform) useful.
+This will allow you to export your existing configuration from the Akamai Control Centre GUI to HCL code